eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Figure 3: Proximity presentations

 The attribute presentation flow begins when the User opens the Wallet Instance and instructs it to display a QR code or present an NFC tag.
-This QR code or NFC tag contains the information necessary to establish a NFC, BLE, or WiFi-Aware connection.
+This QR code or NFC tag contains the information necessary to establish an NFC, BLE, or Wi-Fi Aware connection.
 The Relying Party Instance scans the QR code or the NFC tag and set ups the connection.
 The QR code or NFC tag also contains the information necessary to create an authenticated and encrypted secure channel between both parties.